Ayolland/borksy/src/about/troubleshooting-faqs.md

 - > I need further help getting my game to work.

   The [Bitsy discord](discordapp.com/invite/9rAjhtr) is a great place to get help with Bitsy or Borksy.

+- > Can I use Borksy for \<X commercial project\>?

+  Borksy is free to use, and you maintain ownership of projects you use it for.

+  However, the creators of Borksy are against web3.
+If you're using Borksy for the purpose of minting NFTs we want you to know you're both a bad person and a loser.